Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 .. note::

-	Payments with local, national currencies (i.e., USD, EUR) is planned to be integrated later on and will play a key role in making the platform even more accessible and convenient to use.
+	Payments with local, national currencies (i.e., USD, EUR) will be integrated later on.
+They will play a key role in making the platform even more accessible and convenient to use.

 .. seealso::